Stop what you’re doing – Hotel Chocolat’s velvetiser is reduced now

 The hot chocolate maker has surged to cult status since its launch, and is rarely on sale, so act fast

-With just days to go until Black Friday, deals are coming in thick and fast.
-And we’ve just spotted a deal on Hotel Chocolat’s velvetiser that you’re not going to want to miss.
+The Black Friday shopping weekend is here and the deals are very impressive.
+If the colder weather has got you feeling a little blue, we’ve just spotted a deal on a Hotel Chocolat velvetiser bundle that you’re not going to want to miss.

-The likes of Amazon, Shark, Boots, Argos, John Lewis & Partners and Currys have already kicked off their sales events, cutting the prices of must-have items.
+The likes of Amazon, Shark, Boots, Argos, Lookfantastic, Coggles, Cult Beauty and Currys are hosting sales events, cutting the prices of must-have items.
 As such, there are huge deals across tech, beauty, fashion, TVs, mattresses, kitchen appliances and more.

 On the topic of home appliances and with winter around the corner, you’re probably looking for ways to create professional barista standard creamy and delicious hot chocolates at home.